 Trim of the sail

-The standard extension of the HGO 9.0m2 is position 24.
+The standard extension of the HGO 9.0 m2 is position 24.
 Here, too, is clearly tuned.
 We saw that some French people, including Nico Goyard, foiled the sail on stand 26 block to block (completely tight).
 The British carried it a little longer (28) but left at least 3 fingers at the bottom.
-The choice to sail with a longer length seems to be to bring more flex into the top of the mast because the longer extension also allows you to place your boom a few cm down and that the mast gets longer, so that over the total length the mast gets a little more flex.
-This should have an effect on the response of your sail and how it pumps, for example.
+The choice to sail with a longer extension seems to be to bring more flex into the top of the mast, because you can also place your boom down a few cm due to the longer extension and that the mast becomes longer, so that over the total length the mast gets a little more flex.
+This should have an effect on the response of your sail and how the sail pumps, for example.

 The contest itself

 The match system was already a lot better than in Silvaplana.
 For example, we had course races every morning and there was a marathon in the qualifiers.
 This was very cool to see, the chicks got a 10-minute lead and then it was a kind of catch-up race for the men.
 Because everyone was foiling at the same time, the entire Lake Garda was filled with red sails, which gave a nice picture at the top mark.